-Ealing Friends of the Earth is contacting candidates for the London Assembly elections to ask them to sign a Friends of the Earth Climate Action Pledge which will commit them to making the climate crisis a top priority.
+Come and find out how important the climate emergency is to the candidates for the Ealing and Hillingdon London Assembly seat at an online hustings.
+We will be asking them to sign a Climate Action Pledge which will commit them to making the climate a top priority.

-Dr Sahota also serves on the Environment Committee so we hope that he will have no problem signing up to the FoE Climate Action Pledge.
+The Ealing and Hillingdon seat is currently held by Onkar Singh Sahota from the Labour and Co-operative Party who is chair of the London Assembly Health Committee.
+He also sits on the Environment Committee so we hope that he will have no problem signing up to the FoE Climate Action Pledge.
 The Pledge urges decision-makers in London to show real climate leadership and is backed by an Action Plan setting out 10 priorities which FoE urges the next Mayor of London to implement.

 The FoE Climate Action Plan’s 10 priorities for the next Mayor of London are: